<< Click to Display Table of Contents >>

 If the data mapping can link to other format tables, the 'Type' and 'Source Field' drop-down menus will be active below the target format table.

-Click Save to save changes to any data mapping.
+Click Save to save changes applied to any data mapping.
 Click OK to close the Data Mapping window.

 To add a new data mapping, click the Create New Mapping button in the upper portion of the Data Mapping window.

 The Create New Mappings window opens and contains the sections (tables) of the format assigned to the template.
 Use the search bar or scroll to find and select the desired format table.